jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

   def test_duration_w_hours(self):
   ...

-the terminal shows an :ref:`AssertionError`
+and the terminal shows an :ref:`AssertionError`

 .. code-block:: python